-Examples of projects may include, but are not limited to, the following:
+Examples for projects may include, but are not limited to:

-- Providing outreach to entire families in culturally appropriate ways - Providing education on cancer screening at any point of contact with the healthcare system - Providing education and counseling on primary preventive measures - Tailoring culturally appropriate educational messages and modes of education for hardto-reach communities to address where they live, work, and play - Developing realistic individual change plans and realistic self-management plans and social support systems
+- Providing outreach to entire families in culturally appropriate ways; - Providing education on cancer screening at any point of contact with the health care system; - Providing education and counseling on primary preventive measures; - Tailoring culturally appropriate educational messages and modes of education for hardto-reach communities to address where they live, work, and play; and - Developing realistic individual change plans and realistic self-management plans and social support systems. - C. Educational efforts addressing both professional and public audiences in a coordinated manner.
+CPRIT is seeking projects and partnerships that will address both public and professional audiences where a coordinated message may enhance the message and address important knowledge gaps and informational needs related to cancer prevention and control.
+Applicants who wish to address both audiences with coordinated messages may apply under this RFA.